jjlharrison/gulp-rtlcss/README.md

 ```
 ## Configuration

-The plugin optionally accepts RTLCSS configuration either as an argument or with a file named `.rtlcssrc` or `.rtlcssrc.json`.
+The plugin optionally accepts RTLCSS or LTRCSS configuration either as an argument or with a file named `.rtlcssrc` or `.rtlcssrc.json`.

 See the [RTLCSS documentation](https://github.com/MohammadYounes/rtlcss) for more information about accepted configuration.